 - Roasted tomato sauce is just one of the ingredients in tonight’s dinner that make it rich and flavorful.
 The entire meal will take under an hour and utilizes the easiest, most hands-off method I know for risotto.
 You can use either frozen or unfrozen shrimp in this dish.
 If using unfrozen, get the risotto going then the baked shrimp.
 If using frozen shrimp, get that going first, then make the risotto while the shrimp cooks in the oven.

-- If you want to top your Spaghetti Puttanesca with Grilled Chicken on Day #5, grill 4 extra pieces and reserve them in the refrigerator.
+- If you want to top your Spaghetti Puttanesca with Grilled Chicken on Day #5, grill a couple of extra pieces and reserve them in the refrigerator.

-- Use the last of the Roasted Tomato Sauce to make this super-simple, flavor-packed pasta dish that only takes about 10 minutes of hands-on time.
+- Use the last of the Roasted Tomato Sauce to make this super-simple, flavor-packed pasta dish that will be on the table in under 45 minutes.